chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 - For example, the default box-sizing for the block display mode is content-box, which means that the width and height of a block element exclude any padding, border, or margin.
 However, the default box-sizing for the flex display mode is border-box, which means that the width and height of a flex item include any padding and border, but not margin.

 - Understanding both visual display models and box-sizing models is important for creating well-designed and responsive web pages.
 By setting the appropriate display mode and box-sizing value for each HTML element, you can control how it is rendered on the screen and how it interacts with other elements on the page.

-## Flow

-- For `inline-block` elements, if margin is bigger than container's width, then the descendant element it will go to a new line, making the container bigger.
-  - This is assuming the container doesn't have fixed dimensions.
-  - If a container element has smaller dimensions than a contained element, the contained element will overflow the container and be partially or completely hidden from view.
-- For `inline` elements, if descendant element's margin or border is bigger than the container's width, then margin or border will simply intersect with the container's content area.

 ## Spacing